Pearl of Great Price

 of the Chickamauga battlefield, slipping between

-lightning-bug blinks in steps light
+lightning bug blinks in steps light

-as bird-thought or that pine-scented secret
+as bird-thought or the pine-scented secret

-the dead whisper amongst themselves.
+the dead keep tight between themselves.

 Hush: this is the closest we’ll get